-During medieval period has the names "Manasgomer" or "Manits Gom".
-Alaverdi was settled in the 2nd millennium BC, that’s why is rich with many historical monuments and churches.
+During the medieval period, the area around the present-day Alaverdi was known as "Manasgomer" or "Manits Gom".
+The area was inhabited in the 2nd millennium BC, therefore it is rich with historical monuments.

 Haghpat is medieval monastery complex located in Haghpat town Lori Region.
 Haghpat monastery was built in 10th century.
 Haghpat was eminent spiritual and cultural center of Armenia.Read More